Smiling college student with dreadlocks uses his smartphone on a sunny campus walkway.

 • Create an emergency fund to cover unexpected expenses

-Life is an adventure, and studying abroad is a great way to broaden your horizons while making memories you’ll cherish forever.
+Life is an adventure, and studying abroad is a great way to expand your horizons while making memories you’ll cherish forever.
 The best credit card for studying abroad depends on your specific needs and goals.
 By following the tips above, you can find a card that will help you get the most out of your experience while preserving your financial health.

 Next steps